-The last day of school is usually so chaotic with all the normal end of year to dos but then throw in a classroom party with hyped up kids and parents taking up space in your room and you’ve really got yourself an overwhelming situation.
+The last day of school before the end of the year (or a holiday break) is usually so chaotic with all the normal end-of-year to-dos (like packing up your classroom and planning for end of year student gifts) but then throw in a classroom party with hyped up kids and parents taking up space in your room and you’ve really got yourself an overwhelming situation.

 Before we get started, I’ll share a little bit of my heart behind this post.
 This post is not meant to be judgmental or shame anyone for the types of parties you have thrown in the past.
 However, I feel really strongly about what we teach our kids when it comes to healthy habits.